-a.
-Difficult entry in the first set of the element:

-- i.
-Spread Eagles OR Ina Bauer (using a minimum of six (6) wheels): it is not allowed to change the edge before starting rotation and the characteristics must be maintained until the entry of the first set. - ii. jump must be of 1 revolution (360°): landing edge must be entry edge to the traveling.

-- iii.
-Choctaw: only Choctaws from forwards to backwards will be considered. it is not allowed to change the edge before starting rotation. - iv.
+- a.
+Difficult entry in the first set of the element: - i.
+Spread Eagles OR Ina Bauer (using a minimum of six (6) wheels): it is not allowed to change the edge before starting rotation and the characteristics must be maintained until the entry of the first set. - ii.
+Jump must be of 1 revolution (360°): landing edge must be entry edge to the traveling. - iii.
+Choctaw: only Choctaws from forwards to backwards and closed Choctaws from backward to forward will be considered will be considered. it is not allowed to change the edge before starting rotation. - iv.
 Turns: rocker or counter: it is not allowed to change the edge before starting rotation. - b.
 Different feet: one set must be executed on the right foot and one set on the left foot.
 If executing a third traveling set the change of foot can be between the second and third set.